-- If English is not your first language - whether you are a local or an international student - you are required to complete an IEL TS academic exam.
+- Whether you are a domestic or an international student, if English is not your first language, you are required to complete an IELTS academic exam.
 You must achieve a score of 7.0 in each band and an overall score of 7.0.
-You need to complete your IEL TS exam no more than 2 years before you apply for the degree.
+You need to complete your IELTS exam no more than 2 years before you apply for the degree.

 - If you can provide evidence of satisfactory achievement in tertiary study, in which the language of the institution was English, you may not be required to provide further evidence of English proficiency.
 We require a letter from the Registrar's office of the university stating that: "The language of the institution (instruction, examination and assessment) was English."

 - The faculty defines satisfactory achievement as:

 A. a degree of three years or more, completed no more than five years prior to admission; or